MVC Summer Bridge

 Follow these steps:

-- Apply to MVC for the 2017 summer term
+- Apply to MVC for the upcoming term.

 - Complete Orientation, Assessment, and Counseling (OAC)